elephantscale/es-training-new/cassandra/slides/Cassandra_Admin_1.md

      - Commit log records every update / write

-     - Only read-back on node startup (not during ‘normal’ operation)
+     - Only read-back on node startup (not during 'normal' operation)

      - no need to be huge size, just fast to accommodate writes